LG’s new phone knows the difference between a dog and a hotdog

 Piggybacking off Google Assistant, Voice AI will let users control their camera with voice commands.
 LG is bolstering its existing line-up of 23 commands from 2017 (features such as taking a wide-angle photo) with nine new commands.
 These include shooting modes such as food and panoramic photos, as well as the ability to scan a QR code or run a "shopping search" through image recognition.

-LG will hold its press conference on Sunday Feb.
-25, and you can stay across all the news from the show on CNET.
+We'll have a full team on the ground in Barcelona, and you can stay across all the news from the show on CNET.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.